G-S9N6DX06CF

 These African animals have excellent eyesight.

-Because they are ungulates their eyes sits on the sides of its head.
+Because they are ungulates their eyes sit on the sides of its head.

 zebras physical characteristicsZebras do not have color vision but their night sight is much better than ours

-In groups, each individual has a smaller chance of falling prey.
+In groups, everyone has a smaller chance of falling prey.

-The mare with the youngest foal being most likely runs first with the foals running alongside their mothers.
+The mare with the youngest foal being runs first with the foals running alongside their mothers.

 zebras picturesZebra looking in opposite directions have evolved as a safety mechanism